987153776/vue-picture-cut/README.md

 10. `menuThickness`：
 	**type**：number
 	**required**：false
-	**describe**：Height of menu bar.
+	**describe**：When 'menuPosition' is equal to 'top' or 'bottom', it represents the height of the menu bar.
+When 'menuPosition' equals 'left' or 'right', it represents the width of the menu bar.
 The value is greater than 0.
 Hide menu bar when equal to 0.

 **Event：**